ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

     ![Switch to yaml](../images/Part1/SwitchYaml.png)

     !!!
-Info "Why are we editing yaml directly?"
+Info "Why are you editing yaml directly?"
-        `Workspaces` are more versatile than traditional `PipelineResources` which is why we are using them.
-However, as the transition to workspaces continues, the OpenShift Pipeline Builder doesn't support editing the `Workspace` mapping from a pipeline to a task via the Builder UI so we have to do it directly in the yaml for now.
+        `Workspaces` are more versatile than traditional `PipelineResources` which is why you are using them.
+However, as the transition to workspaces continues, the OpenShift Pipeline Builder doesn't support editing the `Workspace` mapping from a pipeline to a task via the Builder UI so you have to do it directly in the yaml for now.

     Find the `kustomize-dev` and add the following workspace definition: